4Geeks logo

 With an ORM your code keeps being familiar like this:

-1user = User() 2user.name = 'Bob' 3user.last_name = 'Ross' 4 5# add the user to the database 6db.session.add(user) 7 8# similar to the Git commit what it does is save all the changes you have made 9db.session.commit()
+1user = User() 2user.name = "Bob" 3user.last_name = "Ross" 4 5# Add the user to the database 6db.session.add(user) 7 8# Similar to the Git commit, what this does is save all the changes you have made 9db.session.commit()

-You can just say: db.session.commit() and all the things you have done in your code will be translated into SQL language code.
+Just use the db.session.commit() function, and everything you have done with your code will be translated into SQL language code.

 Creating our database